-During the six-month pre-release period, each participant receives approximately six hours per week of individual Behavioral Health & Wellness interventions, three 2-hour sessions per week of Community & Life Skills (group), and at least one individual session per week for Education & Employment (job readiness).
+During the six-month pre-release period, each participant receives approximately six hours per week of programming, including individual and group Behavioral Health & Wellness interventions and individual and group Education & Employment interventions.

 Upon release, a participant is asked to begin Academy services the day after leaving prison.
-The first two days at the Academy headquarters consist of half-day programming, which include the Life Skills, Role Induction, Cultural Ecogram and CALM interventions, updating the bio-psycho-social assessment, receiving other community-oriented transitional support services and aid – including moving, unpacking, purchasing clothing and food, obtaining proof of identity documents, and receiving other vital life skills.
+The first two days at the Academy headquarters consist of half-day programming, which include updating the bio-psycho-social assessment, receiving other community-oriented transitional support services.